Donal Hord: Education

+Career

 In 1934 Hord applied to, and was accepted into, the Federal Art Project.
 This project, through which the Federal Government paid artists a regular salary ($75 a month, in Hord’s case), to produce works that were placed in schools, post offices and other public places.
 An early contribution by Hord to the program was the stone fountain, Tehuana for Balboa Park’s Hospitality House.
 The ensuing years were to see the creation of some of Hord’s best-known and most endeared pieces, including the monumental Guardian of Water (1939), which still stands in front of the San Diego County Administration Building, Aztec, located at San Diego State University, and seven limestone panels, Legend of California, for Coronado High School.
 In 1943 he was elected into the National Academy of Design as an Associate member and became a full Academician in 1951.

 The years following the end of the Second World War found Hord at the height of his artistic prowess, producing not only many fine smaller works, but also, with the aid of Homer Dana, several large architectural works, notably two large concrete bas-reliefs for the San Diego Public Library's Central Library.
 In 1956 his work, Angel of Peace was unveiled at the American Cemetery in Henri-Chapelle, Belgium, a commission from the American Battle Monuments Commission that he inherited from Carl Milles who died before he was able to produce it.

+Hord was awarded the Guggenheim Fellowship in sculpture in 1945 and 1947.
 Hord was one of 250 sculptors who exhibited in the 3rd Sculpture International held at the Philadelphia Museum of Art in the summer of 1949.

-On June 29, 1966, Donal Hord suffered a fatal heart attack.
-Hord bequeathed to the San Diego Public Library his lifelong collection of books and several sculptures in appreciation for the assistance he had received from library's staff over the years.
-His final commission, Summer Rain was posthumously cast by Homer Dana two years after Hord’s death.